Young-Hae Chang Heavy Industries

 Their work, presented in 20 languages, is characterized by text-based animation composed in Adobe Flash that is highly synchronized to a musical score that is often original and typically jazz.
 In 2000, YHCHI's work was recognized by the San Francisco Museum of Modern Art for its contribution to online art.
-The group uses "Monaco" as the font for all their work, because they liked the way the name sounded.
-In 2001 the group was awarded a grant from the Foundation for Contemporary Arts Grants to Artists.
-Their solo show, "Black On White, Gray Ascending", a seven-channel installation, was part of the inaugural opening of the New Museum of Contemporary Art, New York, in 2007.
+The group uses "Monaco" as the font for all their work because they liked the way the name sounded.
+In 2001, the group was awarded a grant from the Foundation for Contemporary Arts Grants to Artists.
+Their solo show, "Black on White, Gray Ascending", a seven-channel installation, was part of the inaugural opening of the New Museum of Contemporary Art, New York, in 2007.
 They are 2012 Rockefeller Foundation Bellagio Creative Arts Fellows.
-In 2018-19 their work was part of the 9th Asia Pacific Triennial of Contemporary Art (APT9), at the Queensland Art Gallery / Gallery of Modern Art, Brisbane, Australia.
+In 2018-19 their work was part of the 9th Asia Pacific Triennial of Contemporary Art (APT9) at the QAGOMA in Brisbane, Australia.

-According to the artists, their piece Dakota "is based on a close reading of Ezra Pound's Cantos I and first part of II."
-Their pieces are characterized by speed, references to film, concrete poetry, etc. Their work is sometimes called digital literature or net art, but there is no consensus.
+According to the artists, their piece, Dakota, "is based on a close reading of Ezra Pound's Cantos I and the first part of II".
+Their pieces are characterized by speed, references to film and concrete poetry.
+Their work is sometimes called digital literature or net art, but there is no consensus.
+Moreover, their multilingual typography-based creations were about social and political issues like capitalist corporate culture and the division of the Korean peninsula.
+Their works also featured the era of the late 1990s and 2000s of unique Korean circumstances with global artistic conventions and proficiency in media.